Outstanding PSO Awards

 - strengthen the ties between student organizations and the American Planning Association

-Awards in each category will include a monetary contribution to school's PSO to fund its activities.
-Funding is provided by APA divisions.
+Awards in each category will include a monetary contribution by sponsoring APA divisions to school's PSO to fund its activities.
 The award will be presented during the annual APA National Planning Conference.

-- Use Chapter leaders and members as speakers/participants in PSO programming (new student orientations, meeting and mentorship programs, brown bag lunches, etc.)
+- Use chapter/division leaders and members as speakers/participants in PSO programming (new student orientations, meeting and mentorship programs, brown bag lunches, etc.)

-- Involve student volunteers in Chapter activities and programs
+- Involve student volunteers in chapter/division activities and programs

-- Advocate for student representation on Chapter committees or board
+- Advocate for student representation on chapter/division committees or board

-- Develop student contributions to Chapter newsletters, conference sessions, etc.
+- Develop student contributions to chapter/division newsletters, conference sessions, etc.